SergioGordillo/CounterAppAngular/README.md

 :heart: About ngFor, ngIf, nfIfElse, ngTemplate, FormsModule, ngModel... <br>
 :heart: Using @Input, @Outputs... <br>

-They are three web apps in one projects, and they are simple apps too, that is the reason I havent deployed them.
+They are three web apps in one project, and they are simple apps, that is the reason I haven't deployed them.

 # Counter App Angular